evolution-gaming/kafka-journal/README.md

 > Stream data from two sources where one is eventually consistent and the other one loses its tail

-This library provides ability to use [kafka](https://kafka.apache.org) as storage for events.
+This library provides ability to use [Kafka](https://kafka.apache.org) as storage for events.
-Kafka is a perfect fit in case you want to have streaming capabilities for your events However it also uses [cassandra](http://cassandra.apache.org) to keep data access performance on acceptable level and overcome kafka `retention policy`
+Kafka is a perfect fit in case you want to have streaming capabilities for your events.
+However, it also uses [Cassandra](http://cassandra.apache.org) to keep data access performance on acceptable level and overcome Kafka's `retention policy`.
 Cassandra is a default choice, but you may use any other storage which satisfies following interfaces:
 * Read side, called within client library: [EventualJournal](journal/src/main/scala/com/evolutiongaming/kafka/journal/eventual/EventualJournal.scala)
 * Write side, called from replicator app: [ReplicatedJournal](journal/src/main/scala/com/evolutiongaming/kafka/journal/eventual/ReplicatedJournal.scala)